tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is EMPTY or contains an invalid value according to ISO 8601-1; FILLED_IN if any of (1) dwc:day from dwc:eventDate if dwc:day is EMPTY and dwc:eventDate has a precision of a day or finer and is within a single day, (2) dwc:month from dwc:eventDate if dwc:month is EMPTY and dwc:eventDate has a precision of a single month or finer and is within a single month, (3) dwc:year from dwc:eventDate if dwc:year is EMPTY and dwc:eventDate has a precision of a single year or finer and is within a single year, (4) dwc:startDayOfYear and dwc:endDayOfYear if they are EMPTY and dwc:eventDate has a precision of a day or better; otherwise NOT_AMENDED.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty or contains an invalid value according to ISO 8601-1; FILLED_IN if any of (1) dwc:day from dwc:eventDate if dwc:day is bdq:Empty and dwc:eventDate has a precision of a day or finer and is within a single day, (2) dwc:month from dwc:eventDate if dwc:month is bdq:Empty and dwc:eventDate has a precision of a single month or finer and is within a single month, (3) dwc:year from dwc:eventDate if dwc:year is bdq:Empty and dwc:eventDate has a precision of a single year or finer and is within a single year, (4) dwc:startDayOfYear and dwc:endDayOfYear if they are bdq:Empty and dwc:eventDate has a precision of a day or better; otherwise NOT_AMENDED.

 ### Information Elements